mohabouje/WinToast/README.md

 !["Toast with some actions"](https://lh3.googleusercontent.com/uJE_H0aBisOZ-9GynEWgA7Hha8tHEI-i0aHrFuOFDBsPSD-IJ-qEN0Y7XY4VI5hp_5MQ9xjWbFcm)
  - **Attribution text**: you can add/remove the attribution text, by default is empty.
 Use `WinToastTemplate::setAttributionText` to modify it.
+ - **Duration**: The amount of time the toast should display.
+This attribute can have one of the following values:
+         - *System*: default system configuration.
+	 - *Short*: default system short time configuration.
+	 - *Long*: default system long time configuration.
  - **Audio Properties**: you can modify the different behaviors of the sound:
 	 - *Default*: plays the audio file just one time.
 	 - *Silent*: turn off the sound.